AB-xdev/blog/_posts/2025-01-13-why-java-libraries-should-be-customizable-extensible.md

 ### Usual arguments against this approach

 A lot of people I encountered and talked about this said something like:
-* This will never be used in that way!
+* "This will never be used in that way!"
    * Well someone (me) is using it _that way_ so...
-* You are using it wrong!
-Don't do that!
+* "You are using it wrong!
+Don't do that!"
    * I'm using it the way I need to.<br/>If you can provide a better solution that works for me than please do so.
+* "Submit your changes as a PR!"
+    * This might not be feasible for extremely special project based changes
+    * I have to pray that this get's merged and released and I don't have to wait 6+ months

 Also what is the problem with e.g. keeping code ``protected`` or removing the ``final`` from a method?
 There are 0 drawbacks for the library and only benefits for the implementer.